Frequently Asked Questions

 What is the minimum length of time I have to be on leave?

-- A minimum of a full semester (summer and intersession do not qualify as full semesters).
+- The University recommends a minimum of a full semester.
 This is to allow you enough time to seek treatment so that you are well enough upon your return to be a successful student.

-- A Case Manager will discuss your individual circumstances with you and a timeline that makes sense for your return.
+- Your assigned Case Manager will discuss your individual circumstances with you and a timeline that makes sense for your return.

 What is the maximum length of time I can be on medical leave?